FERPA Student Data Privacy (Practical Guide)

 Executive Summary

-- District environments often have many systems, many vendors, and limited staffing—risk drifts quickly.
+- District environments often have many systems, many vendors, and limited staffing, so risk drifts quickly.

-- Account compromise and over-permissioned apps can expose large amounts of data.
+- Account compromise and over-permissioned apps can expose large amounts of student records.

 - Stakeholders expect clear control over who can access records and how incidents are handled.

-- Identity-first controls: MFA, conditional access, and least privilege.
+- Identity-first controls: MFA, conditional access, and least privilege for staff and admins.

-- Vendor boundaries: tiers, access scopes, and periodic review.
+- Vendor boundaries: tiers, access scopes, and periodic review for every app that touches student data.

 - Visibility: logging and retention for investigations and evidence.